-Another indicator of rule-governed social interaction within a group is systematic, long-term reciprocity of favours or benefits among its members.
-(R.597;535;597;608-09).
+Another indicator of rule-governed social interaction within a group is systematic, long-term reciprocity of favors or benefits among its members.
+(R.623;561-62;634-35).
 Chimpanzees cooperate and understand each other's roles.
-(R.520;522).
+(R.547;549).
 They reward others and keep track of others' acts and outcomes.
-(R.521).
+(R.548).

-Chimpanzees make numerous behavioural adjustments to ensure the welfare of injured or disabled members of the group.
+Chimpanzees make numerous behavioral adjustments to ensure the welfare of injured or disabled members of the group.
 When crossing a potentially dangerous road, stronger and more capable adult males investigate the situation before more vulnerable group-members, waiting by the roadside, venture onto the road.
 The males remain vigilant while taking up positions at the front and rear of the procession.
-(R.519-20).
-Taï forest chimpanzees have been seen to help and tend the injuries of wounded individuals for extended periods of time.
-(R.535).
+(R.546-47).
+Taï forest chimpanzees have been seen to help and tend to the injuries of wounded individuals for extended periods of time.
+(R.561-62).

 Wild chimpanzees have duties to see that all members of the group have access to food, that all group members arrive at a feeding source together, and that all group members have access to that source in a manner as to benefit the entire group.
-(R.606-07;519-20).
+(R.632-33;546-47).
 This requires cognitive concentration, social rules, and a greater sense of social responsibility for the good of the group rather than fulfilling the desires of the individual.
-(R.606-07).
+(R.632-33).

-Advance planning and sharing of information are duties and responsibilities that lies at the heart of chimpanzee survival.
-(R.624).
+Advance planning and sharing of information are duties and responsibilities that lie at the heart of chimpanzee survival.
+(R.650).
 They react to any change in the group balance of power, distribution of resources, or inappropriate behaviors and/or alliances, even friendly alliances.
 Punishment is part of the meat sharing rules.
-(R.521;536-37).
+(R.548;562-63).

-Chimpanzees engage in remarkably balanced exchanges of food between individuals: not only do food exchanges occur in both directions, individuals are more likely to share with another chimpanzee who groomed them earlier that day.
+Chimpanzees engage in remarkably balanced exchanges of food between individuals.
+Not only do food exchanges occur in both directions, individuals are more likely to share with another chimpanzee who groomed them earlier that day.
 This pattern of grooming and food transfers suggests the presence of reciprocal obligations.
 In captivity, when presented with an "Ultimatum Game" in which both partners need to cooperate in order to split available rewards equally, chimpanzees ensure a fair distribution of rewards.
-(R.521-22).
+(R.548-49).

 Chimpanzees demonstrate a high sense of solidarity towards ignorant group members, who they will inform about the presence of a danger.
-(R.537;315-16; 537;608;618).
+(R.564;342-43; 564;634;644).
 Chimpanzees who acquire language recognize the need to inform others of information of import, and they understand the circumstances that lead to others lacking information they themselves have.
-(R.618).
+(R.644).

 Chimpanzees can be trained or learn spontaneously to work collaboratively with at least one other individual to solve a common problem that cannot be solved by a single individual.
-After experiencing working alongside two different collaborators, chimpanzees prefer to work with a collaborator who has proven more effective in the past; thus they attribute different degrees of competence to other individuals.
-(R.520-21).
+After experiencing working alongside two different collaborators, chimpanzees prefer to work with a collaborator who has proven more effective in the past; thus, they attribute different degrees of competence to other individuals.
+(R.547-48).

 Chimpanzees readily understand social roles and intentions.
 They distinguish between individuals who have harmful versus prosocial intentions either towards them or to another, and will direct friendly individuals one way and unfriendly individuals to another.
-They adapt quickly to role-reversal in cooperative tasks while, in conversations with humans, ASL-trained chimpanzees took turns appropriately.
-(R.522-23).
+They adapt quickly to role-reversal in cooperative tasks.
+ASL-trained chimpanzees take appropriate turns conversing with humans.
+(R.549-50).